-But all this is highlighted by the greatest of the historical events of this period and that is the victory of the Democratic Republic of Vietnam and the defeat and retreat of the U. S. imperialist aggressors from Indochina.
-The British imperialist retreated from the East of Suez wishing good luck to their successor the Americans to fill the so-called vacuum.
+But all this is highlighted by the greatest of the historical events of this period and that is the victory of the Democratic Republic of Viet Nam and the defeat and retreat of the U.S. imperialist aggressors from Indo-China.
+The British Imperialists retreated from the East of Suez wishing good luck to their successor the Americans to fill the socalled vacuum.
 But there is no vacuum left.
 The forces of democratic revolutions, peace and progress are taking over.
-At the celebration of the Anniversary of the August revolution in the DRV, this year, their President said in Hanoi: "For the first time in hundred years, there is no foreign enemy on the soil of Vietnam."
+At the celebration of the Anniversary of the August revolution in the DRV, this year, their President said in Hanoi: "For the first time in hundred years, there is no foreign enemy on the soil of Viet Nam."

-We can add that for the first time in hundred years, since the fall of the Paris Commune, the working class of the world has come to possess power to lead the world revolution and work for peace, democracy and socialism, thanks to the leadership of the world socialist system led by the mighty Soviet Union, the heroic struggles of the working class in the capitalist countries and the anti-imperialist liberation forces of the developing nations of Asia, Africa and Latin America.
+We can add that for the first time in hundred years, since the fall of the Paris Commune, the working-class of the world has come to possess power to lead the world revolution and work for peace, democracy and socialism, thanks to the leadership of the world socialist system led by the mighty Soviet Union, the heroic struggles of the working-class in the capitalist countries and the anti-imperialist liberation forces of the developing nations of Asia, Africa and Latin America.

-At our World Congress in Leipzig in 1957 we heard the sirens of the first Soviet sputnik in the skies hearlding the scientifc and technological revolution in service of socialist man.
-At this Congress in Varna on the Black Sea where the Potemkin fought for the 1905 revolution, we hear the sirens of peace treaties, mutual security pacts and friedship, despite the hurried purchases of arms by some reactionaries, lest peace and friendship and people's power really overwhelm them all.
+At our world congress in Leipzig in 1957 we heard the sirens of the first Soviet sputnik in the skies heralding the scientific and technological revolution in service of socialist man.
+At this Congress in Varna on the Black Sea where the Potemkin fought for the 1905 revolution, we hear the sirens of peace treaties, mutual security pacts and friendship, despite the hurried purchases of arms by some reactionaries, lest peace and friendship and people's power really overwhelm them all.

-With that background let us look into the affairs of Asia, its working class and people.
+With that background let us look into the affairs of Asia, its working-class and people.